e271828e/Flight.jl/docs/notes/design/framework_spec.md

-One route to that handle is the [value-level constructor](#g-value-level-constructor) (the plain exported function building a field handle from the component and input values, [§4.4][s4-4]), applied to the same values the [`baseline`](#g-baseline) writes into the environment [component](#g-component)'s slots.
-The other applies in a rig where the handle itself is a root slot value: the condition simply holds the value the `baseline` wrote there.
+One route to that handle is the [value-level constructor](#g-value-level-constructor) (the plain exported function building a field handle from the component and input values, [§4.4][s4-4]), applied to the same values the [`baseline`](#g-baseline) writes into the environment [component](#g-component)'s root inputs.
+The other applies in a rig where the handle itself is a root-input value: the condition simply holds the value the `baseline` wrote there.
 One implementation of the field math, evaluated one level up: no pre-sweep, no new mechanism.
 Where closed-form enforcement of a target is not wanted at all, the second escape already covers the case: promote the eliminated